 In Sonic Lost World, it is possible for Sonic to dash forward continuously from a Spin Dash by pressing and holding the button immediately after releasing the move.
 He can also perform the Spin Dash while running on walls or ceilings for an extra boost.

 In the Super Smash Bros. series

 In Super Smash Bros.
-Brawl and Super Smash Bros. for Nintendo 3DS & Wii U, Sonic performs a Spin Dash for his side special move.
-The move is charged by holding +, then launched by releasing the buttons, causing Sonic to make a short hop as he dashes.
-The Spin Dash is also his down special move, but this variation is called the Spin Charge, and is charged by holding and repeatedly pressing , much like in traditional Sonic games, and does not make Sonic do a small hop.
+Brawl, Super Smash Bros. for Nintendo 3DS / Wii U and Super Smash Bros.
+Ultimate, Sonic performs a Spin Dash for his side special move.
+The move is charged by holding +Special Move, then launched by releasing the buttons, causing Sonic to make a short hop as he dashes.
+The Spin Dash is also his down special move, but this variation is called the Spin Charge, and is charged by holding and repeatedly pressing the Special Move Button, much like in traditional Sonic games, and does not make Sonic do a small hop.